GabrielSales00/Chip-8-Emulator/README.md

 # Chip-8-Emulator

 Emulator for the chip-8 that will load a tetris rom by default if no rom is specified in the args.
-This was made by pure curiosity and it forced me to be intimate with low level programming.
+This project was made out of pure curiosity and it forced me to be intimate with low level programming.
 It's a very simple machine, so it's a fun learning experience!

 # Dependencies: